swttt/community.rebels.hassio/README.md

 Therefore use customize.yaml and custom attribute homey_device

-In addition you can set the capability title by defining homey_title (not working yet for multiple identical capabilities)
+In addition you can set the capability title by defining homey_title

 Example: